Nikolay Gryazin

 Gryazin has four overall victories in the European Rally Championship, and he finished second in the 2018 European Rally Championship, winning the ERC Junior U28 title.
 In 2019, he made his debut in the World Rally Championship, achieving his first WRC-2 class victory in the 2019 Rally Finland.

-He currently competes for Toksport World Rally Team driving a Škoda Fabia Rally2 evo in the World Rally Championship-2, the premier support category of the World Rally Championship.
+He currently competes for Citroen Racing, in the World Rally Championship, driving a Citroen C3 Rally2 in the World Rally Championship-2, the premier support category of the World Rally Championship.
 His current co-driver is fellow Russian Konstantin Aleksandrov.

 Background

 A Russian driver with Latvian background, since the beginning of his rallying career, he has been a member of the junior rally program of Sports Racing Technologies.

 Career

 Early years

 With their backing, he first rose to prominence in 2016, in the junior classes of the European Rally Championship, running a full-time campaign in the ERC-3 class with an R2-spec Peugeot 208.
 From the start he showed speed, but lacked enough consistency.
 After four rallies in which he failed to finish, he scored a class win at the Polish round in Rzeszowski and a podium at the Czech Rally Zlín.
 He finished the season placed 4th in the ERC-3 standings.
 He would also place 6th in the Latvian junior championship that year.